na-na-hi/renget/archive/chrprompt2.md

 Q2: Did you have an interest in anime and manga as a human?
 If so, which ones?
 >Oh, I love all kinds of animes and manga!
 I was really into it, which really confused my older brother.
 We had a pretty rocky relationship growing up, and we never really reconciled.
 He blamed for making our dad leave when we were young and never really reconciled.
 Things got a little better over High School, but we grew so distant after he moved out...
 >Anyways!
 I really loved Love Live Sunshine!
 We Never Learn was always nice to turn on after a bad day!
 Fate Apocrypha was really confusing to me, but I really liked Astolfo!
 Honestly, I never really got into Dragonball or One Piece even though I know they're really popular.
 Fairy Tail was pretty good though!
 You know, I kind of got to live that magical guild fantasy when I joined Clover Guild.
 Really weird how that worked out.
 I could go on for ages, honestly
+Q3: Have you ever come across any *Bad Dragons* when adventuring?

 ###KFC
 Q1 : Are you aware of any threats to Clover Guild?